RedHatInsights/edge-api/podman/README.md

 For more information on KafkaUI, see https://github.com/provectus/kafka-ui

-## PostgreSQL

 ## **Edge Management Applications**

 ## Utility -- *aka (and soon to be formerly) IBvents*

 ## Microservices

-## API

-Edge API can be run without Podman Compose, but using the compose file sets the API container up on the same podman default network as its depenedencies above.

-The Edge API container uses a micro image to reduce its size.
-It simplifies the dev process to use a container with additional tools (bash, wget, etc.) for development purposes.
-A dev container file, podman/Containerfile-dev, can be used in place of the primary containers stored in Quay.

-### Building the Edge API Dev Container

-To generate a local dev container, *cd* into the root of the Edge API git repo and run:

-    podman build -t localhost/edge-api:localdev -f podman/Containerfile-dev .

-The dev container is now available for the Edge API compose file.

-### Start and Stop the Edge API Dev Container

-To start and stop only the Edge API container, use the following commands:

-    podman-compose -f podman/container-compose-api.yml up -d
-    podman-compose -f podman/container-compose-api.yml down

-> **HELPFUL HINT**: To start a container in non-daemon mode and see the log output directly, run the up command without the -d.
-Otherwise, you can always use the log command to see the output when running the container in daemon mode.

-## Frontend

-## **Optional for Development**

-## Unleash